-Good quality margarine is still the best choice in terms of cardiovascular health as it has a lower saturated fat content and more beneficial monounsaturated and polyunsaturated fats.
+Good quality margarine is still the best choice in terms of cardiovascular health as it has a lower saturated fat content and more beneficial monounsaturated and polyunsaturated fats compared with butter.

 However, both butter and margarine are relatively nutrient-poor and pretty high in energy gram for gram.
 Let’s do a bit of a comparison: